Trump wants tanks in a parade.

 People who do a lot of public speaking every now and then misspeak, slip up, get something wrong.
 That’s fine.
 That’s not what happened here.
 Pay attention to that last sentence, and who the target was.
 The source of this statement is not a gaff or a slip.
 Its source is something foul, putrid meat jiggling its cakehole, because it has no other quality.
 It takes a certain kind of person to say something like this.

-Like so many neocons, like—here come all the same names again—Bush43, Cheney, no doubt a bunch of Democrats, and that piece of work Bolton, Trump is a chickenhawk.
+Like so many neocons, like—here come all the same names again—Bush43, Cheney, no doubt a bunch of Democrats, and that piece of work Bolton, Trump is a chickenhawk, a paper tiger.
 None of these ever suffer the consequences of any of their decisions, especially military ones.
 Bolton is especially interesting.
 Rumor has it at night he dresses up like Wyatt Earp (a la mode Kevin Costner) and envisions himself in a shoot out, the toughest hombre in town.
 Afterwards he teases, combs, waxes, then fondles his moustache.

 It seems Trump will be speaking in front of the Lincoln Memorial.
 I prefer the style of Jefferson Memorial, myself, but Lincoln himself remains incomparable.
 In 1862 Lincoln said: